 ACEs are defined as experiences of abuse, household challenges (intimate partner violence, household substance abuse, household mental illness, parental separation or divorce, or an incarcerated household member), or neglect that occur during the first 18 years of life.
 The more ACEs study participants experienced, the greater their risk was of a multitude of problems, including risky health behaviors, chronic health conditions, cancer, and early death.

 Trauma is so profoundly disruptive that our very physiology and neurochemistry is dramatically and negatively impacted, even into adulthood.

-Trauma-focused therapies offer hope for healing, and at Arbor Cove Therapy, several approaches found to be effective in treating trauma are utilized, including the Attachment, Regulation, and Competencies (ARC) model, Eye Movement Desensitization and Reprocessing (EMDR), Dialectical Behavior Therapy (DBT), Parent-Child Interaction Therapy (PCIT), and Trauma-Focused Cognitive Behavioral Therapy (TF-CBT).
+Trauma-focused therapies offer hope for healing, and at Arbor Cove Therapy, several approaches found to be effective in treating trauma are utilized, including the Attachment, Regulation, and Competencies (ARC) model, Eye Movement Desensitization and Reprocessing (EMDR), Dialectical Behavior Therapy (DBT), Internal Family Systems (IFS), Parent-Child Interaction Therapy (PCIT), and Trauma-Focused Cognitive Behavioral Therapy (TF-CBT).